SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

     key: ${{ secrets.BUTLER_API_KEY }}
 ```

-> **Note**
->
-> Always be cautious when using custom actions from unknown sources.
-Especially when you're passing credentials to them.
-This action is simple and easily audited here.
-Also consider copying the `action.yml` file directly into your repository to avoid future supply-chain attacks.

 Now that we have butler installed and authenticated with our Itch account, we can use it to push our game to our Itch page.
 If you haven't already created a page for your game, do this now.

 ```yml